Electronic Statement Disclosure | Electronic Statement Disclosure

 Have access to a printer or storage such as a hard drive so that you can download and/or print statements and/or disclosures for your records.

 First Minnetonka City Bank may change, suspend or eliminate all or any aspect of this delivery service upon notice to you.

 Personal Online Banking Customers (Primary Account Owners):

-Log on to Online Banking, choose User Options and enroll all your accounts to receive e-Statements.
+Log on to Online Banking, choose Profile and enroll all your accounts to receive e-Statements.

 Learn More | Contact Our Personal Banking Specialists